-2017-2018 Undergraduate Catalog
+2023-2024 Undergraduate Catalog

-2017-2018 Undergraduate Catalog
+2023-2024 Undergraduate Catalog

 This catalog does not constitute a contract between a student and Anderson University either expressed or implied, and Anderson University reserves the right at any time to change, delete, or add to any of the content at its sole discretion.
 This policy also applies to the Student Handbook, The Music Handbook, The Teacher Education Handbook, and any other official university publication that may contain descriptions of academic program requirements, student services, or rules and regulations regarding student behavior.
-The catalog contains the program offerings, the graduation requirements, the academic policies, and the student services in effect on June 1, 2015.
+The catalog contains the program offerings, the graduation requirements, the academic policies, and the student services currently in effect.
 The administration and faculty believe that the educational and other programs of Anderson University described in this catalog are effective and valuable.
 However, the ultimate results of programs offered in terms of achievement, employment, professional licensing, or other measure, are dependent on factors outside the programs, such as the personality and energy of the student, governmental or institutional regulations, and market conditions.
 Therefore, except as specifically stated herein, the University makes no representation or contract that following a particular course or curriculum will result in specific achievement, employment or qualification for employment, admission to degree programs, or licensing for particular professions or occupations.

 316 Boulevard, Anderson, SC 29621

 A report may also be made to the U.S. Department of Education, Office for Civil Rights: